Skip to main content

 • Code of Ethics for Professional Accountants

-The Law 3911 of 1957 sets ethical requirements for the accountancy profession in Bolivia, which are minimum and not in line with the International Code of Ethics for Professional Accountants.
+Law No. 3911 of 1957 establishes ethical requirements for the accountancy profession in Bolivia; however, these requirements are limited and are not aligned with the International Code of Ethics for Professional Accountants (including International Independence Standards).

-The Colegio de Auditores o Contadores Públicos de Bolivia (CAUB) has adopted the International Code of Ethics for Professional Accountants by reference and as issued by the IESBA for application in the jurisdiction since 2021.
+The Colegio de Auditores o Contadores Públicos de Bolivia (CAUB) has adopted the International Code of Ethics by reference, as issued by the International Ethics Standards Board for Accountants (IESBA), for application by its members since 2021.
+Statutory auditors providing services to the public sector and regulated entities are required to be members of CAUB and are therefore subject to these requirements.

-The second PAO, the Colegio de Contadores de Bolivia, has also adopted the IESBA Code of Ethics for its members that join on a voluntary basis, although the version that was adopted is unknown.
+The Colegio de Contadores de Bolivia has also adopted the IESBA Code of Ethics for its members on a voluntary basis; however, the version of the Code adopted and the extent of its implementation are unclear.

 Current Status: Partially Adopted